Cobinja/create-react-app/packages/react-scripts/README.md

 Specify the following options in your package.json:

-- **reactSrcDir** folder in which your react sources are located, relative to the project's base folder _Note:_ This option will interfer with the usage of react-dev-utils, which will still search in 'src'
+- **reactSrcDir** folder in which your react sources are located, relative to the project's base folder
 - **reactBuildDir** folder in which your react build files will be stored, relative to the project's base folder